Ryan-A-B/RHoK-n-the-Joint/README.md

 This project uses [Sinatra](http://www.sinatrarb.com), a micro framework for Ruby.

 ### Static files and assets

 Code that is in `public/` will automatically be served as static assets from the root path

 `public/example.html` will be served from `http://localhost:9393/example.html`

-`public/javascripts/app.js` will be served from `http://localhost:9393/javascripts/app.js`
+`public/js/app.js` will be served from `http://localhost:9393/js/app.js`

+### Debugging

+Insert `binding.pry` into your code and exection will stop here.
+You can then inspect the window running the server and interactively debug.

 ## Example Answers
 ### Example Questionnaire Answers #1